hellerve/blog/wip/Implementing_the_Builder_Pattern_in_Carp.md

 at the code we want to emit in Figure 5, however, it should be pretty clear what this macro does: it is basically just a template.

-For completeness’ sake, let’s look at `array-builder` as well, although it is extremely similar.
+For the sake of completion, let’s look at `array-builder` as well, although it is extremely similar.

 ```